tmatalavea/tmatalavea/README.md

 ## About Me: 👓
 I am a BCIS student at **Auckland University of Technology, Auckland, New Zealand**. </br>
-I love learning new technologies and problem solving.
+I love learning new technologies, problem solving and the occassional epic fantasy book.

 I am currently working on something cool! 💻